-The School will avoid using children's full names anywhere on a website, social media platform or blog, in association with photographs, without parental permission.
+The school will avoid using children's full names anywhere on a website, social media platform or blog, in association with photographs, without parental permission and having due regard to Data Protection regulations.

 Staff are required to read and agree to the Group Acceptable ICT Usage Policy which covers the safe use of devices and images within school or during school events.